apisznasdin/ultrabootstrap/readme.txt

 == Frequently Asked Questions ==

 = Does this theme support any plugins ? =
-Yes LightPress theme supports Contact Form 7 and One Click Demo Import
+Yes UltraBootstrap theme supports Contact Form 7 and One Click Demo Import